 Shipping 35% to CA, 40% to OR,WA,AZ and NV, and 45% to rest of continental U.S.

 Feijoa sellowiana.
 Pineapple guava might be the easiest and most rewarding of subtropical shrubs to grow.
 This is the straight species, blooming in spring and fruiting in fall.
 Plant two shrubs for optimal fruit set.
-As of October 2017, plants are about 1' tall, full and bushy, smaller than photo.
+As of January 2023, plants are about 1' tall, full and bushy, smaller than photo.
 Grown in 1 gal containers.
 OUT OF STOCK.